Visiting Australia? What to Know Before You Go

 It’s a good idea to purchase cover in general.
 I know I never travel without it.

-4. Pack for the weather and you should be okay
+4. Pack for the weather & you should be okay

 Packing for Australia is fairly easy.
 We don’t have any major fashion rules – you can wear what you want (within reason of course).